 After the red-haired giant of a woman let off an aura of menace most of the crowd had dispersed, Joel himself had felt the strength in her aura alone and it was formidable, it had even made Tiaahn stop combing her hair as she blinked up at the source.

-"Ohh is that all," Tiaahn said unpeturbed before returning to combing her hair
+"Ohh is that all," Tiaahn said unperturbed before returning to combing her hair.

 A very strange trait among the nobility, most enjoyed the opportunity to show off their status with servants and other hired labor.